sALTaccount/VAE-BlessUp/README.md

 novelAI based models, and too high of contrast VAEs while using Waifu Diffusion based models.

-People started to try to get in between by merging the VAEs, but if the only thing you are trying to change is saturation or contrast, but there are ways to keep your VAE optimal for your model while still changing brightness and contrast.
+People started to try to get in between by merging the VAEs, but if the only thing you are trying to change is saturation or contrast, there are ways to keep your VAE optimal for your model while still changing brightness and contrast.

 ## How it works